Agnotherium: Description

-Agnotherium antiquum was a lion-sized amphicyonid, its weight having been estimated at 158kg and 200 to 275kg, respectively.
-This makes it one of the largest carnivorans in its habitat, although smaller than several other Amphicyonidae, such as Tomocyon, several species of Amphicyon (including the contemporary A. eppelheimensis) and Ischyrocyon.
+Agnotherium antiquum was a lion-sized amphicyonid, with its mass having been estimated at 158 kg and 200 to 275 kg, respectively.
+This makes it one of the largest carnivorans in its habitat, although smaller than several other amphicyonids, such as Tomocyon, several species of Amphicyon (including the contemporary A. eppelheimensis) and Ischyrocyon.

-It differs from all other amphicyonids in the massive reduction of detention, which is the most trenchant, and therefore specialized to hypercarnivory, of all amphicyonids, with the possible exception of Ammitocyon.
+It differs from all other amphicyonids in the massive reduction of its detention, which is the most trenchant, and therefore specialized to hypercarnivory, of all amphicyonids, with the possible exception of Ammitocyon.
 The premolars p1, p2 and p3 and the molar m3 are completely absent, as are the metaconids and entoconids cusps on the teeth on m1 and m2 as well as the paraconid on m2.
 Instead it has an enormous canine, which dominates the mandibular body, leaving no space for p1-3 to develop.
 It also developed shear facets on both m1 and m2, yet another adaptation to hypercarnivory.

-The geologically younger specimens from Eppelsheim possess a cristid on the lingual paraconid, which the older ones lack.
+The geologically younger specimens from Eppelsheim possess a cristid on the lingual paraconid, which is not found in the geologically older specimens.

 The ulna is robust and slightly curved, resembling that of Amphicyon and bears, but with a much more robust, short but broad olecranon that curves laterally to enlarge the attachment area for Musculus triceps brachii, not unlike in Panthera.
 The forearm is also proportionally longer than in Amphicyon.